History of Holy Week

 This golden age was unfortunately cut short by political and social circumstances.
 On the night of the 11-12 May 1931, shortly after the inauguration of the Second Republic, rioting groups of anarchists ransacked the temples of the city, destroying everything they contained.
 The ignorance and intolerance of a few destroyed the devotional heritage of our city that had been accumulated over centuries.
 Following these events, the processions were suspended, although in 1935 some Brotherhoods (known since then as "the brave") were able to take to the streets, risking the little heritage they had managed to gather.
 In 1936, the Spanish Civil War brought another wave of destruction, which more or less destroyed everything that had been saved during the previous periods of destruction.

 The post-war period was hard for everyone, including, of course, the processional Brotherhoods.
 Recovery of their heritage would also be affected by the social and political circumstances of the conflict.
 The winners, clearly “national-catholic” in spirit, fostered the processions as a triumph over the enemies of the Catholic faith, magnifying and unashamedly politicising, especially during the first years, something that was so dear to the people's hearts.
 As a result, the presence of military forces increased notably, although it had already been significant in previous centuries.
 On the other hand, however, the relations between the Brotherhoods were not always smooth, and the clergy made an Episcopal decree prohibiting the assembly of the thrones within the temples, saying it interfered with the celebrations of religious services.
-Because the thrones were no longer limited by having to pass through doors, they were free to grow in size.
-The thrones of Málaga increased in size, which lead to them acquired one of their most notable features.
+Since their size is no longer constrained by any door, the sculptures can grow freely; as a result, the sculptures in Málaga began to increase in size, which ended up becoming one of their most remarkable characteristics to this day.

 The arrival of democracy in the 1970s also saw the birth of young brotherhood members who overcame generational disagreements by creating new brotherhoods, with their own view of Easter.
 Now the importance lay not so much on the sumptuousness of the processions, but on being able to leave from inside the Brotherhood's temple and perform a penitential rite in the Cathedral, an option that was made available to all the Málaga Brotherhoods by the Diocese in 1988.
 (Until then only the Viñeros and Pasión Brotherhoods had held this privilege.)